irods/irods_docs/docs/developers/contributing.md

 2. Create a branch to do your work

-    Our convention has become to name the branch of the form '####.m' or '####.42' to denote the issue number that is being worked on and whether this is a branch off the master branch or the 4-2-stable branch, respectively.
+    Our convention has become to name the branch of the form 'issue.branch[.description]'.
 The name of the branch will be public, but once merged, will not be part of the record of the upstream repository.

 3. Add new commits to your branch of your fork